sampwhite/dynamicruntime/core/src/main/resources/content/md/ThoughtsOnCode.md

 implementations with code modules focusing on different areas of concern.

-* In my personal experience, reflection solutions have been buggy (and slow) and particularly prone to multi-thread race conditions.
+* In my personal experience, reflection solutions have been buggy (and slow) and particularly prone to multi-thread race conditions at startup.
 And when reflection solutions are buggy they compound the problem by being hard to debug.

 * During active development when you hot reload parts of your application, reflection based solutions for wiring components together usually deal poorly with parts of your application re-initializing.
 Again